 I enjoy discovering where imagination, innovation and faith intersect and think of myself as a creative splicer, theoretical theologian and a spiritual journalist.

-I serve a wonderful community of faith, the House of Hope Presbyterian Church in Saint Paul, MN.
+I serve as Co Pastor / Head of Staff at the House of Hope Presbyterian Church in Saint Paul, MN.

 I have written Easter: 21 Stations, Middle of the Maze: 5 Secrets to Finding Your Way and Creative Styles of Preaching.
 Articles and a short film I created have appeared CNN.com and in the Huffington Post.
 I am currently working on new book, Fundamentals: 21 Post Pandemic Essentials for Life and Work.